 Employ Residual Toxicity Safeguards

 Many bee-toxic pesticides can be used on blooming crops in an appropriate “window” of time.
 Evening applications are generally the least harmful to honey bees, but stricter application restrictions may be necessary when a pesticide has extended residual toxicity (ERT).
-Pesticides that have an ERT to bees of more than 8 hours are hazardous when that toxicity will extend into the period of bloom.
-Pesticides that do not have ERT, or an ERT of 8 hours or less, have a more flexible application “window”…
+Pesticides that have an ERT (RT of 8 or more hours) are hazardous when that toxicity will extend into the period of bloom.
+Pesticides that do not have ERT, or an RT of less than 8 hours, have a more flexible application “window”…

 Check the Weather